treyhunner/treyhunner.github.com/source/_posts/2018-11-01-python-deep-comparisons-and-code-readability.markdown

 ```

 The dictionaries ask each of their keys "are you in the other dictionary" and then asks each of the corresponding values for those keys "are you equal to the other value".
-But each of these operations may (as in this case) requires another level of depth: the keys are tuples which need to be traversed and the values are lists which need to be traversed.
+But each of these operations may (as in this case) require another level of depth: the keys are tuples which need to be traversed and the values are lists which need to be traversed.
 And in this case those values, the lists, need to be traversed even deeper because they contain more data structures: tuples.

 We don't have to worry about any of this though: Python just does these deep comparisons for us automatically.